Housing Credit History

 Affordable Housing Impact

 Low-income families whose income are at or below 60 percent of the area median income (AMI) are able to rent Housing Credit properties, and rent payments are capped at 30 percent of the income limit for each apartment.
-The roughly 3 million apartments financed by the Housing Credit have provided affordable homes to more than 6.7 million low-income families over the past 30 years, making it easier for them to afford other necessities like health care, transportation and nutritious food.
+The 3 million apartments financed by the Housing Credit have provided affordable homes to roughly 7 million low-income families over the past 30 years, making it easier for them to afford other necessities like health care, transportation and nutritious food.